 authorities use to set radiation exposure limits.

-part of their normal operation.
-Because workers are generally exposed
+as part of their normal operation.
+Because workers are generally

-to repeated low doses over time, compared to an initial very high
+exposed to repeated low doses over time, compared to an initial

-dose from a nuclear bomb, this data is a much more accurate predictor
+very high dose from a nuclear bomb, this data is a much more accurate

-of radiation-induced cancer in people in fallout zones, or downwind
+predictor of radiation-induced cancer in people in fallout zones,

-of nuclear reactors, than records of Hiroshima and Nagasaki survivors.
+or downwind of nuclear reactors, than records of Hiroshima and

-there is no safe dose of radiation, nuclear proponents have long
+that there is no safe dose of radiation, nuclear proponents have

-insisted that low doses provided very little, if any, risk from
+long insisted that low doses provided very little, if any, risk